home-assistant/home-assistant.io/source/_components/device_tracker.googlehome.markdown

 ## {% linkable_title Usage %}

 Devices will appear in the format `devicetracker.<home hub ip>_<device mac address>`.
-Note that dots are removed from the ip and BT mac addresses.
+Note that dots are removed from the IP and BT MAC addresses.

-After running this compnent for a little while,. you will likely see many devices appear.
-It is advisable to set the configuration to not discover new devices once the device you want to track have appeared.  (see [device tracker configuration][devicetrackerconfig] for details.)
+After running this component for a little while, you will likely see many devices appear.
+It's advisable to set the configuration to not discover new devices once the device you want to track have appeared (see [device tracker configuration][devicetrackerconfig] for details).

 [googlehomeapi]: https://rithvikvibhu.github.io/GHLocalApi/
 [devicetrackerconfig]: https://www.home-assistant.io/components/device_tracker/#configuring-a-device_tracker-platform